-In February 2016, the FASB issued ASU No. 2016-02, "Leases (Topic 842)", that requires lessees to recognize most assets and liabilities on the balance sheet for the rights and obligations created by leases and provides for expanded disclosures on key information about leasing arrangements.
+In February 2016, the FASB issued ASU No. 2016-02, "Leases (Topic 842)", which requires lessees to recognize most assets and liabilities on the balance sheet for the rights and obligations created by leases and provides for expanded disclosures on key information about leasing arrangements.
 Topic 842 is effective for the Company on January 1, 2019.
 In transition, the Company is required to recognize and measure leases at the beginning of the earliest period presented using a modified retrospective approach.
-The Company is currently evaluating Topic 842 to determine the specific impact it will have on the Company's Condensed Consolidated Financial Statements, but the adoption is expected to result in a material increase in the assets and liabilities recorded on the balance sheet.